 Another example is the Feminist Translation Bibliography, FemTS, which we have been working on for years and will make available online soon.
 Currently, most of the references in FemTS are in English, French, Turkish, Catalan, Galician and Spanish; but as soon as it is published, we plan to make a call for references so that works published in more languages make it to the list.
 By creating a bibliography that is as inclusive as possible, we hope to provide a comprehensive point of reference for anyone interested in feminist translation studies.
 We recognise that we have our own blind spots due to our academic and geopolitical situatedness, and the only way to compensate for these is to make the bibliography a transnational-communal project where we cover each other’s blind spots.
 In other words, in creating the transnational forums of the listserv and FemTS, we hope to grow together and expand the geographical scope of Feminist Translation Studies as much as possible.

-Olga Castro is Director of Postgraduate Programmes in Translation Studies at Aston University, Birmingham, UK.
+Olga Castro is Assistant Professor in Hispanic and Translation Studies at the University of Warwick, UK since 2019.
 Her research primarily explores the social and political role of translation in the construction of gender and cultural/national identities in a transnational world, with a particular focus on the non-hegemonic cultural/linguistic contexts within Hispanic Studies.
 She has co-authored the monograph Feminismos (Xerais, 2013) and edited a special issue on feminism and translation for the journal Gender and Language (2013).
 She has also co-edited the collections Feminist Translation Studies: Local and Transnational Perspectives (Routledge, 2017; to be translated into Korean) and Self-Translation and Power: Negotiating Identities in Multilingual Europe (Palgrave Macmillan, 2017).
 In 2017 she was elected Vice-President of the Association of Programmes in Translation and Interpreting of the Great Britain and Ireland (APTIS) and appointed corresponding member of the Royal Galician Academy (RAG).

 Emek Ergun is an Assistant Professor of Women’s and Gender Studies and Global Studies at the University of North Carolina at Charlotte.
 Her interdisciplinary area of expertise is at the junction of transnational feminisms, cultural globalisation and feminist translation studies.
 More specifically, her research focuses on the political role of translation in connecting feminist activists, discourses and movements across borders, particularly between the US and Turkey.
 She is currently working on her first book manuscript exploring the ways in which the debiologising virginity knowledges of Hanne Blank’s Virgin: The Untouched History (2007) travelled from the US to Turkey through her politically engaged translation (2008).
 Emek co-edited the collection, Feminist Translation Studies: Local and Transnational Perspectives (Routledge, 2017; to be translated into Korean) and has recently become a co-editor of Feminist Theory Reader: Local and Global Perspectives (Routledge).
 She is also an activist feminist translator and her most recent translation is of Octavia E. Butler’s classic novel, Kindred, which will be published in 2019.